KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/01-Avoiding-Plagiarism-presentation.md

 teaching: 31
 exercises: 31
 questions:
-- "How to cite other researcher's work?"
+- "How to cite other researchers' work wisely?"

 objectives:
 - "Avoid plagiarism in your writing."